texhex/Xteq5/src/Readme.md

   - Run Code Analyizes (_Analyze_ > _Run Code Analysis on Solution_)

-  - If you make a change to the code, update _TestUtilEngine\Properties\AssemblyInfo.cs_ and increment _AssemblyVersion_.
-This information is the main indicator for the version of the binary files.
+  - If you make a change to the code, update _Solution items_ > _SharedAssemblyInfo.cs_ and increment _AssemblyVersion_.
+This information is uses as version details in all TestUtil projects.

   - Update CHANGELOG.md